mp4096/no-more-f5/README.md

 You need to specify `USER_AGENT` since some sites block scrapers without it.
 Just use something similar to your main browser.

+`EMAIL_TO` can contain multiple addresses, separated by commas.
+Make sure you use only verified addresses if you are still in the SES Sandbox mode.

 Ok, you should be ready to go!
 Create a dummy testing event (just use an empty dict `{}` as context) and see if you've got a digest in your inbox!